damlacim/HackerRank-30DaysOfCode/README.md

 Hey folks! ✨

-I started doing HackerRank's 30-day challenge to improve my coding skills.
+I started doing HackerRank's 30-day challenge to improve my basic coding skills.

 You can find the questions and the codes I wrote below.